Gender disparities in health: Poverty

 Gender inequalities in health for those living in poverty continue into adulthood.
-In research that excluded women's health disadvantages (childbirth, pregnancy, susceptibility to HIV, etc.) it was found that there was not a significant gender difference in diagnosis and treatment of chronic conditions.
+In research that excluded women's health disadvantages (childbirth, pregnancy, susceptibility to HIV, etc.) it was found that there was not a significant gender difference in the diagnosis and treatment of chronic conditions.
 In fact, women were diagnosed more, which was attributed to the fact that women had more access to healthcare due to reproductive needs, or from taking their children in for checkups.
-By contrast, research that was inclusive of women's health disadvantages revealed that maternal health widened the gap between men and women's health.
+By contrast, research that was inclusive of women's health disadvantages revealed that maternal health widened the gap between men's and women's health.
 Poor women in underdeveloped countries were said to be at greater risk of disability and death.
-The lack of resources and proper nourishment is often a cause of death, and contributes to issues of preterm birth and infant mortality, as well as a contributor to maternal mortality.
+The lack of resources and proper nourishment is often a cause of death and contributes to issues of preterm birth and infant mortality, as well as a contributor to maternal mortality.
 It is estimated that about 800 women die daily from maternal mortality, and most cases are preventable.
-However, 99% of the cases occur in poverty ridden regions that lack the resources to access prompt, as well as preventive medical care.
+However, 99% of the cases occur in poverty-ridden regions that lack the resources to access prompt, as well as preventive medical care.

 The gendered health differences were slightly different for people living in poverty in wealthier countries.
 Women were reported to be more low-income than men, and more likely to forgo medical treatment due to financial circumstances.
 In the United States the Patient Protection and Affordable Care Act (PPACA) made it more possible for more people living in poverty to have access to healthcare, especially for women, however it is argued that the Act also promotes gender inequality because of differences in coverage.
-Gender- specific cancer screenings, such as for prostate cancer is not covered for men, while similar screenings for women are.
-At the same time, screenings such as counseling and other services for intimate partner violence is covered for women and not for men.
+Gender-specific cancer screenings, such as for prostate cancer are not covered for men, while similar screenings for women are.
+At the same time, screenings such as counseling and other services for intimate partner violence are covered for women and not for men.
 In European countries the results were different than those of people in the United States.
-While in the United States poor men had less quality healthcare than women, in European countries men had less access to healthcare.
-The studies revealed that people, of age 50 and over, who struggled to make ends meet (subjective poverty) were 38% more likely to decline in health than those who were considered low income or had low overall wealth.
+While in the United States, poor men had less quality healthcare than women, in European countries men had less access to healthcare.
+The studies revealed that people, age 50 and over, who struggled to make ends meet (subjective poverty) were 38% more likely to decline in health than those who were considered low income or had low overall wealth.
 However, men with subjective poverty of the same age group were 65% more likely to die than women, within a 3 to 6-year period.